Glengarry Glen Ross (film): Production

 James Foley's agent sent Mamet's screenplay to Foley in early 1991, but Foley was hesitant to direct because he "wanted great actors, people with movie charisma, to give it watchability, especially since the locations were so restricted".
 Foley took the screenplay to Pacino, with whom he had been trying to work on a film for years.
 Foley was hired to direct, but would leave the production as well.

 By March 1991, Tokofsky contacted Baldwin and begged him to reconsider doing the film.
-Baldwin's character was specifically written for the actor and the film, and is not in the play.
+Baldwin's character Blake was specifically written for the actor and the film, and is not in the play.
 Tokofsky remembers, "Alec said, 'I've read 25 scripts and nothing is as good as this.
 OK.
 If you make it, I'll do it.'"
 The two arranged for an informal reading with Lemmon in Los Angeles.
 Subsequently, the three organized readings with several other actors.
 Lemmon remembered, "Some of the best damn actors you're ever going to see came in and read and I'm talking about names."
 Tokofsky's lawyer Jake Bloom called a meeting at the Creative Artists Agency, who represented many of the actors involved, and asked for their help.
 CAA showed little interest, but two of their clients, Ed Harris and Kevin Spacey, soon joined the cast.

 Because of the film's modest budget, many of the actors took significant pay cuts.
 For example, Pacino cut his per-movie price from $6 million to $1.5 million, Lemmon was paid $1 million, and Baldwin received $250,000.
 Other actors, like Robert De Niro, Bruce Willis, Richard Gere and Joe Mantegna, expressed interest in the film.
-Mantegna had been in the original Broadway cast and won a Tony Award in 1985 for his portrayal of Roma.
+Mantegna had been in the original Broadway cast and won a Tony Award for Best Featured Actor in a Play at the 38th Tony Awards in 1985 for his portrayal of Roma.